 There is work thats been done to synthesize OFN-related research via the #research channel on slack.
 And there is an #research channel on this community where this could all go too (although we have not been very active there lately). @gen.shanahan has created an airtable for research on and about OFN, and I think a google drive too?
 Here is the convo from slack on that (I think - if I know how to do this right): https://openfoodnetwork.slack.com/archives/C9RLAHRF0/p1593177362060200

-@tschumilas : thanks for the research channel : we will definitely post on this thread all the case studies we will do in France and will follow the discussions carefully. @gen.shanahan : thanks you for the work of OFN Australia.
-I’m just discovering Airtable - it will take me some time to understand how it works, but it looks very interesting Maybe we should also upload our work there?
+@gen.shanahan : thanks you for the work of OFN Australia.
+I’m just discovering Airtable - it will take me some time to understand how it works, but it looks very interesting :slight_smile: Maybe we should also upload our work there?

-We’ll definitely take this opportunity to settle an example Our work will be in French, but perhaps we can translate summaries, so that you can follow our work and ask for details if certain things interest you?
+We’ll definitely take this opportunity to settle an example :slight_smile: Our work will be in French, but perhaps we can translate summaries, so that you can follow our work and ask for details if certain things interest you?